 - expressing opinions about alternative workweeks.

 Example: Tom reports to the California Labor Commissioner that his boss is paying less than minimum wage.
 When Tom’s boss finds out, she demotes him.
-Here, the boss violated LC 98.6 for retaliating against Tom for reporting a wage and hour violation.
+Here, the boss violated LC 98.6 by retaliating against Tom for reporting a wage and hour violation.

 I was fired for whistleblowing in California – now what?